linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 value of the long Treasury note held.
 However, when

-Treasury note futures and cash prices diverge, as can

-- ccur in times of illiquidity, the increase in collateral value may not be enough to meet the variation margin requirement.
-The basis trader must make a sudden cash

-- utlay to meet their margin call.
+Treasury note futures and cash prices diverge, as can occur in times of illiquidity, the increase in collateral value may not be enough to meet the variation margin requirement.
+The basis trader must make a sudden cash outlay to meet their margin call.

 **Leverage and default risk:** The high leverage of many basis traders compounds the risks they face.
 Repo contracts with Treasury collateral allow borrowers to

-- btain extremely high leverage because haircuts are so small.
+obtain extremely high leverage because haircuts are so small.
 A haircut is a discount on the value of an asset pledged as collateral.
 As a simple rule, the maximum leverage obtainable for a given security as collateral